 Definitely – Perfect Attire scores highly in nearly every department.
 Firstly, the value proposition is unrivaled.
 As aforementioned, I don’t think you can find a fully canvassed VBC/Holland & Sherry/Drago suit anywhere else for under $1000.
 These are fabrics that often costs 4 figures, but Perfect Attire has democratised them and made these fabrics accessible to the masses.
 Secondly, the workmanship of Perfect Attire’s suits are great as well – one get hand-canvassing, functional buttonholes, with add-on options such as the Milanese buttonhole and the Barchetta pocket available.
 Thirdly, Perfect Attire pays great attention to the fit of their garments too, with the implementation of two different fitting processes (muslin and baste fitting).
 Most tailors don’t do this, as it is very time and labour consuming.
 While the shop may not look the most impressive, I believe Perfect Attire to be a great choice in the CBD for those looking to tailor suits for work!

-At Perfect Attire, a 2-piece half canvassed suit starts from $500, with fully canvassed suits starting from $650.
-Fully canvassed 2-piece premium suits (VBC/Holland & Sherry/Drago) starts from $850.
+At Perfect Attire, a 2-piece half canvassed suit starts from $600, with fully canvassed suits starting from $800.
+Fully canvassed 2-piece premium suits (VBC/Holland & Sherry/Drago) starts from $950.
 Just for readers, Perfect Attire is offering a free shirt with any suit purchase!
-Readers are entitled to a free house fabric shirt with a purchase of a 2-piece house fabric suit, and a premium Andreazza & Castelli shirt free with a purchase of a 2-piece premium suit – simply flash this post to redeem the free shirt.
+Readers are entitled to a free house fabric shirt with a purchase of a 2-piece suit – simply flash this post to redeem the free shirt.
 That’s unbeatable value, in my opinion!

 Interested customers are recommended to book an appointment online here prior to dropping by.